ArcovanBreda/CEConvDL2/blogpost.md

 \tag{22}
 $$

 In which $n$ represents the number of discrete rotations in the group and $k$ indexes the rotation to be applied.
 The group operation is now a matrix multiplication on the $\mathbb{R}^3$ space of LAB pixel values.
 The rest of the operations can be left the same.
-Because we are rotating on a rectangular plane we can never fall out of the lab space.
+Because we are rotating on a circular plane we can never fall out of the lab space.
 Thus, there is no need for reprojection.

 ### Results of Additional Experiments
 The experiments of the various color spaces are conducted on the Flowers102 dataset, similar to section [Image Classification](#image-classification).